-The National Institute for Health Research (NIHR) are one of the largest funders of clinical research in Europe and have a number of funding streams that you can apply for in order to conduct health-related research.
+The National Institute for Health Research (NIHR) is one of the largest funders of clinical research in Europe and have a number of funding streams that you can apply for in order to conduct health-related research.
 The NIHR then has a number of Clinical Research Networks or ‘CRNs’ that are spread out to each region of England.
 The local CRN is Wessex, based in Hedge End, Southampton.

 At the heart of CRN activities is the NIHR CRN Portfolio of studies.
 This consists of high-quality clinical research studies that are eligible for consideration for support from the CRN in England.
 Adoption onto the portfolio has a number of benefits for researchers, such as help in identifying potential research sites, access to patients and the public to carry out ‘PPI‘ and advice on recruitment strategy at any point during the study.
 The CRN offers support to researchers via their Study Support Service and likewise via each portfolio manager and their team.
 You can see a breakdown of each portfolio here on the Wessex CRN page.